ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/README.md

 # Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit
 ## Digital circuit for Linked List-
 ### Problem Statement-
-We have to implement a **linked list** data structure using the digital cirduits components like mux, gates, registers e.t.c.
+We have to implement a **linked list** data structure using the digital circuit components like mux, gates, registers e.t.c.
 And finally, we have to display the maximum number present in the linked list which is smaller than a given number.
 Please, read the complete problem statement [here](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/Digisim'21_PS1.pdf) for better undersatnding.
 ### Approach-